abhishek-kumar-code/Redfish_Public/SchemaSupplement.md

         raw_smbios_uuid[10],raw_smbios_uuid[11],raw_smbios_uuid[12],raw_smbios_uuid[13],raw_smbios_uuid[14],raw_smbios_uuid[15]
         );

-This will create the same conical formated string as WMI and dmidecode for little-endian X86 systems.
+This will create the same canonical formated string as WMI and dmidecode for little-endian X86 systems.
 In the case that the computer architecture is not little-endian, then the conversion and conical representation should be the same as the OS APIs such as WMI and dmidecode.

 Note that as specified in RFC4122, the fields in the string should be zero-filled hex values as shown in the conversion code above so that the overall string length and format is of the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx.